k4n3d4-sh0t4r0/Kanduril/README.md

 # Kanduril

-My configuration for anduril 2 firmware on my D4K single channel
+My configuration and modifications for anduril 2 firmware on my D4K single channel

 It may not work properly on other flashlights as it's based and work on the model n°0273.
 I'm describing everything I changed and where I changed it in each drop-down list if you want to do the same as my configuration.